Effectiveness of Under-Desk Treadmills for Health and Productivity

 Calorie Burn from Walking at Your Desk

-A calorie deficit, which happens when you burn more calories than you ingest, is the fundamental premise that underpins weight reduction.
-Walking burns more calories than sitting or standing still.
+To lose weight, you need to have a calorie deficit, which means you burn more calories than you eat.
+This is the main idea that promotes losing weight.
+Walking burns more calories than standing still or sitting still.

-- When you stand, you burn around 80–100 calories per hour more than when you sit.
+- Standing burns around 80–100 more calories per hour than sitting.

-- Depending on your weight and metabolism, walking at a slow pace of two miles per hour can burn around 150 to 200 calories per hour.
+- Depending on your weight and metabolism, walking at a slow pace of two miles per hour for an hour might burn anywhere from 150 to 200 calories.

 Impact on Cardiovascular and Metabolic Health

-Several studies have demonstrated that engaging in light to moderate physical exercise throughout the day can improve the management of blood sugar levels, lower insulin resistance, and enhance the health of the heart.
-When used under a desk, a treadmill can:
+Several studies have shown that doing light to moderate physical exercise throughout the day may help control blood sugar levels, lower insulin resistance, and make the heart healthier.
+A treadmill may aid you in the following ways while you’re at your desk:

-- Stop the rises in blood glucose that occur after meals.
+- Stop the rises in blood sugar that happen after meals.

 Muscle Engagement and Posture Benefits